Roger Chamberlain

-Roger C. Chamberlain (born January 14, 1963) is an American politician.
+Roger Colin Chamberlain (born January 14, 1963) is an American politician.
 A member of the Republican Party, he served four terms in the Minnesota Senate, representing District 53 from 2011 to 2013 and District 38 from 2014 to 2023.

 Early life, education, and career

 Chamberlain attended Normandale Community College in Bloomington, receiving his A.A.S. in law enforcement.
 He later earned a B.S. in accounting from Metropolitan State University in Saint Paul.
 He also served in the United States Navy and in the United States Army National Guard.

 Minnesota Senate

 Chamberlain was first elected in 2010 from District 53, defeating one-term DFL senator Sandy Rummel.
 In 2012, 2016, and 2020, he was reelected, representing District 38.
 In his third term, he chaired the Senate Committee on Taxes.
-In his fourth term, he chaired the Education Committee and was assistant majority leader.
-In 2022, he lost reelection to Democratic nominee Heather Gustafson.
+In his fourth term, he chaired the Education Committee and served as assistant majority leader.
+In 2022, he lost his bid for reelection to DFL challenger Heather Gustafson.